Rules and Regulations

-5.8 From 8:00 a.m. to 1:00 a.m., the common room is open for use among residents.
-Before entering the bedroom of another resident, prior consent must be obtained from the roommates at all times.
+5.8 Before entering the bedroom of another resident, prior consent must be obtained from the roommates at all times.

-5.9 Residents should not enter the residence floors or rooms of the opposite gender between 11:00 p.m. to 8:00 a.m., all days of the week.
+5.9 Residents should not enter the residence floors or rooms of the opposite gender between 10:00 p.m. to 8:00 a.m.

-5.10 Between 12:00 midnight and 8:00 a.m., residents must not stay in another resident’s bedroom or another floor of residence.
+5.10 Between 10:00 p.m. and 8:00 a.m., residents must not stay in another resident’s bedroom or another floor of residence.
 Otherwise, the resident is considered as an illegal resident.